abid-mujtaba/haskell-cas/comments.md

 * If they do not the entire exercise is futile so we simply send the reconstituted products to ``sum_x``.
 * If they do match we add the constants together and multiply it with the rest of the product.
 By using ``*`` here we guarantee that all the edge cases of ``0``, ``1`` and negative constants will be looked after automatically.

+## AD.
+Constructing ``Frac``

+**AD.1** - High level matching of numerator and denominator.
+If the two match we simply cancel them out and return 1.
+Otherwise we use ``frac'`` to further probe the possibility of cancellation.

+**AD.2** - Comparing two exponents in a fraction.
+Testing for the possibility of base matching.
+Note how ``exp_`` handles the possibility of zero and negative values of ``p - q``.

+**AD.3** - Handles the possibility of an exponent in the numerator and a non-exponent in the denominator.
+The next pattern handles the reverse.

+**AD.4** - All cases not handled here are automatically placed in a ``Frac`` object without any modification.

 ## Debugging